lican81/lican81.github.io/index.md

-**We have immediate opening for postdoctoral fellow / research assistant positions** and plan to take two Ph.D. students for 2023 Fall/Spring.
+**We have immediate openings for postdoctoral fellow / research assistant positions** and plan to take two Ph.D. students for 2023 Fall/Spring.
 If you are interested in joining us, please email me at [canl@hku.hk](mailto:canl@hku.hk).

 <!-- Within the **C**hips for